CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 - When the switch has a neighbor configured with `soft-reconfiguration inbound` enabled, this command clears the routes in the soft reconfiguration table for the address family.
 This results in reevaluating routes in the BGP table against any applied input policies.
 - When the switch has a neighbor configured *without* the `soft-reconfiguration inbound` option enabled, this command sends the peer a route refresh message.
-- If you do not specify the direction `in`, the command affects both inbound and outbound routes depending on whether soft-reconfiguration inbound is enabled.
+- If you do not specify the direction `in`, the command affects both inbound and outbound routes depending on whether you enable soft-reconfiguration inbound.

 ### Command Syntax